Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 The system ingests resumes, parses work history, extracts skills, stores canonical profile jobs, imports job descriptions, evaluates required skills, and builds application-specific views of the match between a person and a role.

-The original premise was more aggressive: AI should be able to replace the first pass that keyword searches and Boolean queries currently perform badly.
+The original premise was more aggressive: AI should be able to make the first pass substantially more attentive than keyword searches and Boolean queries.

 The current premise is more precise: AI can help surface and organize the evidence that a person or recruiter would otherwise evaluate inconsistently, but the economics and architecture matter.